Triple Board-Certified Orthopedic Surgeon located in Fayetteville and Bentonville, AR

 Almost 55 million people in the United States are diagnosed with some form of arthritic condition each year, making it a very common problem.
 What’s also common is the pain and loss of mobility that arthritis often leads to.
-At Powell Orthopedics in Fayetteville, Arkansas, Dr. Mark W. Powell has a number of effective treatment options that help you gain back the freedom to move without pain.
+At Powell Orthopedics in Fayetteville and Bentonville, Arkansas, Dr. Mark W. Powell has a number of effective treatment options that help you gain back the freedom to move without pain.
 To learn more, call the office or schedule a consultation using the online booking tool.

 Arthritis is a broad term to describe a host of conditions that cause inflammation in your joints.
 One of the most common forms of arthritis is osteoarthritis, which develops when your cartilage degenerates, leaving your bones to rub together painfully.

 To understand this better, it’s helpful to back up and review the role of cartilage in your body.
 Cartilage is a slippery substance that covers the ends of your bones where they meet in joints.
 The cartilage helps your bones to glide over and across each other smoothly.

 Osteoarthritis is a degenerative disease that develops as a result of wear and tear on your joints, and your cartilage, over time.
 Adding to this general damage is the fact that, as you age, your cartilage becomes more brittle and breaks down more easily.

 What are the symptoms of arthritis?